RTEMS/gnu-mirror-gcc/gcc/config/rs6000/predicates.md

   if (xxsplti32dx_operand (op, mode))
     return 1;

+  /* If we have the ISA 3.1 LXVKQ instruction, see if the constant can be loaded
+     with that instruction.  */
+  if (lxvkq_operand (op, mode))
+    return 1;

   /* Otherwise consider floating point constants hard, so that the
      constant gets pushed to memory during the early RTL phases.
 This has the advantage that double precision constants that can be